State high court tosses murder conviction

 Prosecutors can either accept a verdict reduction to manslaughter or retry Niemic.

-Prosecutors say they’re reviewing the ruling.
+Prosecutors are reviewing the ruling.

 Sign up for Daily Newsletters